Dofasco: Acquisition

-In January 2006, Luxembourg-based Arcelor, then the world's second largest steel producer by volume, outbid rival German steel producer, ThyssenKrupp AG, to purchase Dofasco.
-Analysts cited the strengths of Dofasco, including its non-unionized workforce, strong automotive customer base, its unique thin high-strength steel product, and ownership of a Canadian ore mine.
+In January 2006, Luxembourg-based Arcelor, then the world's second-largest steel producer by volume, outbid rival German steel producer, ThyssenKrupp AG, to purchase Dofasco.
+Analysts cited the strengths of Dofasco, including its non-unionized workforce, strong automotive customer base, unique thin, high-strength steel product, and ownership of a Canadian ore mine.

 Dofasco's Canadian management initially didn't want to be taken over.
 After Arcelor initially presented a hostile bid of $56 per share, ThyssenKrupp and Dofasco signalled their intentions to enter into a friendly merger.
 Under that plan, Dofasco would have retained its employee profit-sharing plan and placed in charge of all of ThyssenKrupp's North American operations.
-Arcelor raised its offer significantly, causing ThyssenKrupp to pull out as further bidding would have downgraded its credit rating.
+Arcelor raised its offer significantly, causing ThyssenKrupp to pull out, as further bidding would have downgraded its credit rating.
 Dofasco paid ThyssenKrupp a breakup fee of $215 million.
 Dofasco's board recommended the latest Arcelor offer of $71 per share in cash, worth an estimated $5.5 billion.
 While the breakup fee was criticized by some as excessive, most analysts otherwise praised President and CEO Donald A. Pether and the board of directors for their successful handling of the bidding situation.

 Arcelor was itself three months later taken over by the world's largest steel producer, Mittal.
 However, in an effort to prevent Dofasco from falling into ThyssenKrupp's hands, Arcelor management locked Dofasco into an independent trust based in the Netherlands.
-Dofasco is now part of the combined ArcelorMittal, and has been integrated into their international operations.
+Dofasco is now part of the combined ArcelorMittal and has been integrated into their international operations.

 Labour relations

 Unlike rival Stelco, Dofasco is not unionized.
 As a result, Dofasco has avoided many of the strikes and work stoppages which have plagued its cross-town rival.
 Some investors complained that the profits should have been distributed to shareholders as a special dividend rather than giving workers larger bonuses, which was a factor in the underperforming stock price despite strong results.
 As of January 1, 2013, Dofasco (now a standalone subsidiary) reduced the benefits for both drug and dental and changed to a defined contribution pension plan for many of its employees.

 While several unsuccessful attempts have been made to organize by the United Steelworkers of America, union negotiations at Stelco may have influenced wages and benefits at Dofasco.

 In 2007, Dofasco was named one of Canada's Top 100 Employers, as published in Maclean's magazine, the only steelmaker to receive this honour.
 The most recent win came in 2020.

 Since 1937, Dofasco has annually held a large Christmas party, typically featuring 30,000 guests and a 30-foot (9 m) tree.
 During the early years, the party was held in one of the large mill buildings on Gage Ave.
 From 1993 to 2009, the party was held at Copps Coliseum.
 In 2010, the company moved the party to the company-owned recreation park.
+In 2024 the company moved the party to the Ancaster Fairgrounds.